KuhleJames/Sales-Performance-Dashboard/README.md

 This raw dataset was first analysed in SQL to answer business questions and then imported into Power BI for further cleaning, modeling, and visualisation.

+# Data Cleaning & Preparation
+## Data Types & Formatting
+Data cleaning was performed in Microsoft Excel before importing the dataset into PostgreSQL.
+The following steps were taken to ensure consistency and accuracy:
+ - Converted Order Date and Ship Date columns into proper date formats
+ - Verified that numeric columns such as Sales, Profit, Discount, and Quantity were correctly typed as numbers
+ - Standardized text formatting for categorical fields like Region, Segment, Category, and Sub-Category (e.g., removing extra spaces and fixing case mismatches)
+## Handling Missing or Duplicate
+  - Scanned the dataset for blank cells and filled or removed non-critical ones as appropriate
+  - Removed duplicate rows based on Order ID to ensure each transaction was unique
+  - Cleaned inconsistent values in fields such as Product Name and Region to prevent grouping errors in Power BI
+  - After cleaning, the Excel file was saved as a structured dataset and imported into PostgreSQL for analysis

 # SQL Analysis
 ## Business Questions Answered
 Before importing the dataset into Power BI, exploratory data analysis was performed in SQL to answer key business questions such as: